-NKLA is an initiative led by Best Friends Animal Society, bringing together passionate individuals, city shelters and an entire coalition of animal welfare organizations to end the killing of healthy and treatable pets in city shelters in Los Angeles, California, by the year 2017.
-Last year, more than 9,000 healthy or treatable animals were killed in Los Angeles city shelters.
-But together, we can bring that number to zero.
+No-Kill Los Angeles (NKLA) is an initiative led by Best Friends Animal Society, bringing together passionate individuals, city shelters, and a coalition of 140+ animal welfare organizations to end the killing of pets in Los Angeles.

 Click on the organization names below to learn more about how our partners are saving lives!
 Plus, find out about upcoming events, mobile adoptions, and more.